OHIO — All this week, we’ve brought you stories about talking politics across Ohio through the efforts of Braver Angels.

 These rules include: 1) listening first, then speak, 2) don’t try to change the other person’s mind, and 3) don’t assume group members all think the same.

 At this point, you might be thinking, “I have several good points to make in this conversation, and the speakers aren’t using them!”
 That’s true of a lot of our political talks.
 Remember, the students and Professor Rutz model a Braver Angels style discussion.
 The primary goal is to listen to understand the other side.
-Once we listen more, and show that respect, we’re in a better position to share our ideas on issues like abortion.
+Once we listen more, and show that respect, we’re in a better position to share our ideas on issues like gun control.

 You might see some of your views reflected in this debate.
 You may also think one speaker was “better” than another.
-Rather than a flaw of the exercise, however, the Braver Angels debate style in this abortion conversation reflects how we can have these discussions in real life.
+Rather than a flaw of the exercise, however, the Braver Angels debate style in this gun control conversation reflects how we can have these discussions in real life.
 In the end, no one had their minds changed.
 But all four team members listened to each other give their heartfelt perspectives without judging, name calling or shouting.
 This way of discussing politics may not be the norm, but it might be a “braver” style of hearing and learning from each other on the nation’s most pressing issues.